Lower bounds for adiabatic quantum algorithms by quantum speed limits: Formalism

-It is interesting to note that the inequality (\ref{eq: lower bound on adiabatic runtime asymptotic}) resembles the quantum Cram\'er-Rao bound \cite{Braunstein94,Braunstein96} in quantum metrology.
-Observe that estimating a necessary runtime $T^{\,}_{\mathrm{inf}}$ using Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic}) requires only two ingredients, i.e, the initial state $|\Phi^{\,}_{0}\rangle$ and the final Hamiltonian $H^{\,}_{1}$.
-Although the schedule function $\lambda(t)$ is one of the three ingredients for specifying an AQA, our formula (\ref{eq: lower bound on adiabatic runtime asymptotic}) for determining a necessary runtime does not depend on any particular form of $\lambda(t)$.
+Observe that estimating a necessary runtime $T^{\,}_{\mathrm{inf}}$ using Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic}) requires only two ingredients, i.e., the initial state $|\Phi^{\,}_{0}\rangle$ and the final Hamiltonian $H^{\,}_{1}$.
+Although the schedule function $\lambda(t)$ is one of the three ingredients for specifying an AQA, our formula [Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic})] for determining a necessary runtime does not depend on any particular form of $\lambda(t)$.
 This is unlike the conventional approach of spectral gap analysis \cite{Jansen07} where an explicit form of $\lambda(t)$ must be specified; given an initial Hamiltonian and a final Hamiltonian, different forms of $\lambda(t)$ could result in different estimations of asymptotic forms of runtime.
 However, it is not possible for those runtime estimates using spectral gap analysis to be smaller than the necessary runtime determined by Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic}).
 In other words, for an AQA specified by an initial state and a final Hamiltonian, one can use Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic}) to obtain a necessary runtime.
-This necessary runtime might be saturated by choosing particular schedule function or different initial Hamiltonian.
+This necessary runtime might be saturated by choosing a particular schedule function or a different initial Hamiltonian.

-Although the inequality (\ref{eq: lower bound on adiabatic runtime asymptotic}) is established as a universal necessary condition for the runtime of any AQA, interpreting the necessary runtime $T^{\,}_{\mathrm{inf}}$ (\ref{eq: lower bound on adiabatic runtime asymptotic}) as a {\it lower bound} on time complexity only applies to those AQAs whose inverse of the quantum uncertainty $\delta V^{\,}_{n}$ is different from zero when $n$ goes to infinity, namely, if
+Although the inequality Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic}) is established as a universal necessary condition for the runtime of any AQA, interpreting the necessary runtime $T^{\,}_{\mathrm{inf}}$ [Eq.\ (\ref{eq: lower bound on adiabatic runtime asymptotic})] as a {\it lower bound} on time complexity only applies to those AQAs whose quantum uncertainty $\delta V^{\,}_{n}$ does not diverge when $n$ goes to infinity, namely, if